avivrosenberg/avivr.net-quartz/content/About me.md

 - Creating new tools for analyzing data distributions in high-dimensions [](https://arxiv.org/abs/2205.14977).

 %%industry experience%%
 Over the years, I've also worked in various industry roles.
-Currently, I'm a researcher at fintech startup, [Sibylla](https://sibylla.io), where I develop machine-learning-based algorithms for algorithmic trading.
+Currently, I'm a researcher at [Sibylla](https://sibylla.io), a fintech startup, where I develop machine-learning-based strategies for portfolio construction in equity markets.